nballener/nballener.github.io/_drafts/blog-week-of-2017-08-28.md

 - had to use a scarf today, over my nose and mouth because someone with smelly cigarette smoke clothes decided to sit next to me
+- worked on PL SQL
+  - this ended up being a challenge as I haven't had experience is this language before
+  - it was fine until I had to look into locks and how I had to fiddle with them

 # Wednesday